Mark-MDO47/PrisonDilemmaTourney/python/README.md

 - **algo_mdo_per_ccd.py** - sequences through COOPERATE, COOPERATE, DEFECT
 - **algo_mdo_per_ddc.py** - sequences through DEFECT, DEFECT, COOPERATE

+- **algo_mdo_spiteful.py** - first move it returns COOPERATE, after that
+  - it returns COOPERATE unless and until the opponent ever does DEFECT
+  - if the opponent ever does a DEFECT, it will return DEFECT forever
+- **algo_mdo_pavlov.py** - first move it returns COOPERATE, after that if on previous move both self and opponent
+  - disagree: return DEFECT
+  - agree: return COOPERATE

 - **algo_mdo_tit_for_tat.py** - first move it returns COOPERATE, after that it does what the opponent did on the previous move
 - **algo_mdo_susp_tit_for_tat.py** - first move it returns DEFECT, after that it does what the opponent did on the previous move
 - **algo_mdo_tit_for_2_tat.py** - first two moves it returns COOPERATE, after that: